What is a Bing Dashboard?

 Your Bing dashboard then tracks which keywords are performing the best.
 This is a crucial piece of information that you can’t afford to ignore.
 If all your keywords are underperforming, you know that you need to find new ones to target.

 Like other key metrics, your top clicked keywords should be used in tandem with other KPIs on this list, especially the SEO ranking change.
 If you aren’t moving up in the rankings, look to see if your keywords are having trouble.

 8. Top Keyword Impressions

 Keyword impressions from Bing Webmaster Tools shows you how many times you showed.
 Keywords with a high number of impressions are most effective, and you should continue to capitalize on those keywords.

-This list also gives you deeper insights into how your target audience browses the web and what they’re searching for.
+This list also gives you deeper insights into how a client’s target audience browses the web and what they’re searching for.
 You can use effective impressions to branch out into new keywords and create an even more effective ad campaign.

 Streamline Your Agency’s Bing ReportingStart Your Free 14-day Trial